 Leadership of the KS5 Heads of Year, tutors and cohort of students, to provide an environment where all students achieve their full academic and social potential.

 Miss Drewett has a whole school role to promote an inclusive environment at The South Wolds Academy that meets the needs of all students.
-She is responsible for working with students, parents/carers and staff regarding mental health, anti -bullying, equality, diversity and the safe use of social media.
+She is responsible for working with students, parents/carers and staff regarding the academy's mental health programme, anti-bullying strategy and the celebration of diversity and equality across the school.
+Miss Drewett is also a Deputy Designated Safeguarding Lead (DDSL).

 Heads of Year (Year 7 - 13)

 Each Head of Year oversees all aspects of the students’ school experience to ensure it is positive and harmonious.
 They are responsible for tracking the attitudes to learning of all students and will work closely with tutors and the Pastoral Lead to ensure support is available where it is needed.
-We have static Heads of Year 7 and Year 8 who are experienced in liaising with a wide range of feeder schools.
+We have a static Head of Year 7 who is experienced in liaising with a wide range of feeder schools.
 This system ensures that students transition quickly into their new surroundings and adapt to the demands made upon them in their secondary school studies.
-After Year 8, students move to a new Head of Year who remains with the group for Year 9 through to Year 11.
+After Year 7, students move to a new Head of Year who remains with the group for Year 8 through to Year 11.

 In the Sixth Form students are allocated a new Head of Year for the entirety of their post 16 experience.